arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 Now pop that sd card into your board, plug in the serial port (baud rate 115200) and look at that thing boot U-Boot!
 Wait, we're only seeing 1 GiB of RAM (unless you just downloaded my pre-compiled fip thingy)!?

 After looking through the [uboot-amlogic][6] repo for a while I found a handy variable called [CONFIG_DDR_SIZE][11].
 Its value is in MiB and is currently set to `1024`, now this is promising!
-After changing it to `2048` and re-compiling it boots and detects 2 GiB!
+After changing it to `2048` and re-compiling, it boots and detects 2 GiB!

 That's why the pre-compiled file will only works on 2 GiB models (I think).
 "Why didn't you just set it to 0 you idiot!?
 It clearly says in the comment that it will auto-detect that way!" you ask, and to that I have to say, first of all that's rude and second because I didn't, did I!?